Ete-Bosh/Multicast_with_RDMA_WRITE/README.md

-# Course-Project-Cloud-Computing

-A codebase for course project - RDMA multicast with WRITE.
+A codebase for a project - RDMA multicast with WRITE.

 ### gen_payload.c